awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

  For the full list of Performance Insights counters, see [Performance Insights counter metrics](USER_PerfInsights_Counters.md)\.

  When `vCPU` values are shown for an Aurora Serverless v2 DB instance in Performance Insights, those values represent estimates based on the ACU value for the DB instance\.
 At the default interval of one minute, any fractional vCPU values are rounded up to the nearest whole number\.
 For longer intervals, the vCPU value shown is the average of the integer vCPU values for each minute\.

+## Troubleshooting Aurora Serverless v2 capacity issues<a name="aurora-serverless-v2.troubleshooting"></a>

+In some cases, Aurora Serverless v2 doesn't scale down to the minimum capacity, even with no load on the database\.
+This can happen for the following reasons:
++ Certain features, such as Performance Insights and Aurora global databases, can increase resource usage and prevent the database from scaling down to minimum capacity\.
+For more information, see [Choosing the minimum Aurora Serverless v2 capacity setting for a cluster](#aurora-serverless-v2.min_capacity_considerations)\.
++ If a reader instance isn't scaling down to the minimum and stays at the same or higher capacity than the writer instance, then check the priority tier of the reader instance\.
+Aurora Serverless v2 reader DB instances in tier 0 or 1 are kept at a minimum capacity at least as high as the writer DB instance\.
+Change the priority tier of the reader to 2 or higher so that it scales up and down independently of the writer\.
+For more information, see [Choosing the promotion tier for an Aurora Serverless v2 reader](aurora-serverless-v2-administration.md#aurora-serverless-v2-choosing-promotion-tier)\.
++ Set any database parameters that impact the size of shared memory to their default values\.
+Setting a value higher than the default increases the shared memory requirement and prevents the database from scaling down to the minimum capacity\.
+Examples are `max_connections` and `max_locks_per_transaction`\.
+**Note**
+Updating shared memory parameters requires a database restart for the changes to take effect\.
++ Workload characteristics, such as large database volumes, can increase resource usage\.
++ Background processes, such as purge, can also increase resource usage\.

+If the database still doesn't scale down to the minimum capacity configured, then stop and restart the database to reclaim any memory fragments that might have built up over time\.
+Stopping and starting a database results in downtime, so we recommend doing this sparingly\.